oliburt/google-homepage/README.md

 From The Odin Project's [curriculum](http://www.theodinproject.com/courses/web-development-101/lessons/html-css)

-This is a The Odin Project mini-project on deconstructing and rebuilding an existing webpage.
+This is a The Odin Project mini-project on deconstructing and rebuilding an existing webpage (Google.com).

 The focuses in this project are:
 1. To familiarise myself with good implementation of HTML and CSS